openbaton/docs/docs/nfvo-configuration.md

 nfvo.plugin.timeout=300000
 ```

-where the `nfvo.plugin.installation-dir` is the directory where all the jar files are, which implement the VIM interface (see the [VIM driver documentation][vim-driver]), and which will be automatically started by the NFVO after booting.
+where the `nfvo.plugin.installation-dir` is the directory where all the jar files are located.
+Each of these plugins implement the VIM interface (see the [VIM driver documentation][vim-driver]), and will be automatically started by the NFVO after booting.
 While the `nfvo.plugin.log.path` defines the location where plugin log files will be available.

-#### parameters related with quota management
+#### Parameters related with quota management

 Modify this parameter in case you want to disable checking quota while deploying your network services.
-Be aware that the NFVO will request the VIM its quota, so if quota is not properly set on the NFVI, you may have some issues with this.
+Be aware that the NFVO will request to the VIM its quota, so if quota is not properly set on the NFVI, you may have some issues with this.
 In case of any exceptions which come with some certain scenarios, you can also avoid failing on exceptions by changing the `nfvo.quota.check.failOnException` to `false`.

 ```properties
 # Avoid doing the GRANT_OPERATION